dojo/docs/dojo/dom-attr.rst

 Examples
 ~~~~~~~~

-Checking to see if a particular node as an attribute.
+Checking to see if a particular node has an attribute.

 .. code-example ::
   :djConfig: async: true, parseOnLoad: false